rafadc/rhythmic/README.md

 # RMU personal project

-## Rythmic
+## Rhythmic

 It just a simple drum machine that can also play loops but can be user interactively from Ruby console

 ## Installation

-Rythmic requires SDL installed.
+Rhythmic requires SDL installed.

 To install on MacOSX you must run